awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets.md

 The `AWS-DetachEBSVolume` runbook also includes a special property called **Target type**, which is set to `/AWS::EC2::Volume`\.
 This means that if the tag\-key pair `Finance-TestEnv` returns different types of resources \(for example, EC2 instances, Amazon EBS volumes, Amazon EBS snapshots\) then only Amazon EBS volumes will be used\.

 **Important**
 Target parameter names are case sensitive\.
-If you run automations by using either the AWS CLI or AWS Tools for Windows PowerShell, then you must enter the target parameter name exactly as it is defined in the runbook\.
+If you run automations by using either the AWS Command Line Interface \(AWS CLI\) or AWS Tools for Windows PowerShell, then you must enter the target parameter name exactly as it is defined in the runbook\.
 If you don't, the system returns an `InvalidAutomationExecutionParametersException` error\.
 You can use the [DescribeDocument](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeDocument.html) API action to see information about the available target parameters in a specific runbook\.
-Here is an example AWS CLI command that provides information about the `AWS-DeleteSnapshot` document:
+Following is an example AWS CLI command that provides information about the `AWS-DeleteSnapshot` document\.

 ```
 aws ssm describe-document \